-- Positive behaviour is addressed throughout school and is everyone's responsibility. - PSHE&C lessons address elements of positive behaviour. - Collective Worship regularly addresses issues of respect and appropriate behaviour. - High standards of behaviour are at the heart of our school ethos. - Teachers model positive behaviour in the classroom. - Happy Lunchtimes help to promote positive behaviour through play and collaboration.
+- Positive behaviour is addressed throughout school and is everyone's responsibility. - PSHE&C lessons address elements of positive behaviour. - Zones of Regulation supports children to gain skills in consciously regulating their actions - Collective Worship regularly addresses issues of respect and appropriate behaviour. - High standards of behaviour are at the heart of our school ethos. - Teachers model positive behaviour in the classroom. - Happy Lunchtimes help to promote positive behaviour through play and collaboration.